lorenzobandini/Performance_Comparison_of_Buffering_Strategies/README.md

 **Mac/Linux**

-give the permission to execute the script (only the first time):
+Give the permission to execute the script (only the first time):

 ```bash
 chmod +x exec.sh